ksmooi/ai_power/deep_learning/training/huggingface_evaluate_api.md

 from evaluate import list_evaluation_modules

 # List metric modules with detailed information
-# `module_type` is set to 'metric' to filter for metric modules
-# `include_community` is True to include community-contributed modules
-# `with_details` is True to get detailed information about each module
 detailed_metric_modules = list_evaluation_modules(
     module_type='metric',       # Filter for metric modules
     include_community=True,     # Include community modules